Henry Moodie: 2022–2023: In All of My Lonely Nights

 Moodie released his debut song "You Were There For Me" in August 2022.
 The song peaked at number 39 in the UK Singles Download Chart.
 At the end of the year Moodie toured with The Vamps.

 His second single "Drunk Text" was released in January 2023.
 The song peaked at number 56 in Download charts.
 A year after the songs original release it started gaining attention in Southeast Asia, peaking at number 1 in Malaysia and charting in other countries in the area.

 His third single "Eighteen" was released in April 2023.
 His fourth single "Pick Up The Phone" was released in June 2023.
 The song peaked at number 88 in the UK Singles Download Chart.

 His fifth single "Closure" was released in October 2023.
 His sixth single "Fight or Flight" was released in November 2023.
 His seventh single "Orbit" was also released in November 2023.

 Moodie released his debut EP In All of My Lonely Nights in January 2024, featuring all his previous singles excluding "Eighteen".
 After that Moodie went on a tour, the "Lonely Nights Tour" where he performed in Europe and the United States.

-2024–present: Good Old Days
+2024: Good Old Days

 In March 2024 he released the song "Beat Up Car".
 After that he released singles called "Bad Emotions" and "Right Person, Wrong Time".
 In October he released his second EP Good Old Days.
 He also embarked on the Good Old Days Tour in October.

+2025–present: Mood Swings

+He released his debut album, Mood Swings, on 24 October 2025.
+The album includes previously released singles “Right Person, Wrong Time,” “Drunk Text,” “Indigo,” “Pick Up the Phone,” and “Comedown.”
+The new singles that preceded the album are “Sunday Morning” and “Mood Swings.”

-Personal Life
+Personal life

 Moodie's mother is a therapist who taught him how to channel his emotions.
 Moodie is Queer.
+As of May 2026, he is in a relationship with model Joshua Priest.